 Inventory Valuation Adjustments.
 Inventory valuation adjustments represent changes in lower of cost or market using the lastin, first-out method on Sunoco LP's inventory.
 These amounts are unrealized valuation adjustments applied to fuel volumes remaining in inventory at the end of the period.
-During the years ended December 31, 2022 and 2021, increases in fuel prices reduced lower of cost or market reserve requirements by \$5 million and \$190 million, respectively, resulting in favorable impacts to net income.
+For the year ended December 31, 2023, a decline in fuel prices caused the lower of cost or market reserve requirements to increase by \$114 million, which reduced net income.
+For the year ended December 31, 2022, an increase in fuel prices caused the lower of cost or market reserve requirements to decrease by \$5 million, which increased net income.